sulaidoc-9600/ElevateLaps_PasswordStrengthAnalyzer/README.md

-# ElevateLaps_PasswordStrengthAnalyzer
+# Password Strength Analyzer
+👤 Author: Sulaiman
+🏢 Organization: Elevate Laps — Cyber Security Internship

+## 🔍 Overview
-Python project for Elevate Laps Cyber Security Internship.
-Analyzes password strength based on uppercase, lowercase, digits, and special characters using regex.
+A simple Python script that analyzes the strength of a given password based on length, uppercase, lowercase, numbers, and special characters.

+## ⚙️ How to Run
+1. Run the script:
+#  Enter any password to check its strength.